-Are you meeting to generate new ideas or discuss strategy?
-Is it a crisis meeting or a final check on the small print?
-Owing to busy diaries, often meetings are scheduled far in advance as a placeholder, rather than being called in response to a particular situation.
-The result?
-People are assembled because of their job titles, rather than because of what they can contribute.
-If you’re aware of each team member’s Team Roles and operate within that framework, you can ensure you’ve got the right people present.
+An awareness of each attendees Belbin Team Roles can help ensure that you’ve got the right people present and can keep meetings small and productive.
 Need to bounce ideas around?
 Find those with Plant and Resource Investigator tendencies.
 Only add Monitor Evaluator influence to the mix once those ideas are ready for scrutiny.
 Finalising plans and checking the details?
 You’ll need those with strong Implementer and Completer Finisher behaviours.
-Keep out the predominant Resource Investigators, as they’ll likely be doodling their way through.
+Keep out the predominant Resource Investigators, as a planning meeting is unlikely to hold their interest.

 Change the chair

 Of course, success rides on knowing the behaviours present in your team.
-Only a Belbin Report can provide the insights you need, but in the meantime, here’s our quick guide to Team Roles in meetings.
+Only a Belbin Individual Report can provide the insights you need, but in the meantime, here’s our quick guide to Belbin Team Roles in meetings, not forgetting that each of us has strengths in more than one role!

 Should be invited to brainstorming meetings or to think-tanks to find new ways to navigate existing problems.